symbol/symbol-docs/source/concepts/account.rst

 An account is a **key pair** (private and public key) associated with a mutable state stored on the NEM blockchain.
 In other words, you have a **deposit box**, which only you can modify with your private key.

-.. note:: The private key has to be kept secret at all times.
-Anyone with access to the private key, ultimately has control over the account.

 Think of an account as **container for assets**.
 It can be used to hold XEM or other mosaics, whether they are tokens or specialized assets.

 Moreover, NEM accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed or a document to be notarized.